Industry Trends

 Here are some other notable stats related to mobile app use:

 Banking is only the beginning, though.
 From investing to paying rent, consumers are gravitating toward mobile.
 Not only does it make it easy to manage finances on the go, but for younger demographics, mobile is the primary gateway for everything from making purchases to researching products.
-That shift is requiring marketers to further prioritize mobile.
+In 2026, this shift has made mobile optimization a requirement.

 That said, a mobile-first approach means more than just responsive design: You’ll also need to optimize the app experience from start to finish, ensuring that each step of the customer journey is user-friendly.